Home / About Us

 In every aspect of her life, Dawn Horner exemplifies the spirit of resilience, compassion, and dedication.
 She stands as a shining example of what it means to be a champion for justice, equality, and community empowerment.

-Mayda Garica - Treasurer
+Mayda Garica - Program Administrator

 (Tewa and Chumash)